 I was closing one night when I heard something on the bar fall to the floor.
 I was the only person in the restaurant so I was pretty freaked out, to say the least.
 I went to investigate and discovered that my keys had fallen to the floor.
 The thing is, I never had my keys on the bar, so I’m not sure how they got there.
 And I’m most definitely confused as to how they ended up on the floor.
 I had heard stories of weird things going on inside The General Morgan Inn but this was the first time it happened to me."

-Constructed in the 1880s, the Woodstock Opera House is home to a single ghost who makes appearances during shows and theatre practices.
-This spirit, named “Elvira” by local theatre professionals, is rumored to haunt the opera house.
+Constructed in the 1880s, the Woodstock Opera House is home to a single ghost who makes appearances during shows and theater practices.
+This spirit, named “Elvira” by local theater professionals, is rumored to haunt the opera house.

 Elvira was once an early 1900s actress with dreams of making it big in the performing arts.
 After years of hard work, she auditioned for a lead role in the ballet but was devastated to hear that another woman had been chosen for the part.
 In her grief, Elvira jumped from the highest tower of the opera house and landed on the street below.